TransModeler System Recommendations

 Not every process is computationally demanding enough to benefit from using all the available cores for multi-threading.
 For example, some gravity models run in only a few seconds.
 For procedures that take only a few seconds to run, multi-threading can actually increase the run times since there is always some overhead that is associated with it.
 Also, for heavier calculations, due to Amdahl’s law, there will be diminishing returns to using an increasing number of threads above a certain point.
 One reason is that some operations like reading and writing data to disk may take a constant amount of time, and so overall computing time will level off after the numerical calculations are efficiently threaded.
 If there are spare cores not needed for some procedures, they can be used for parallel processing with TransCAD computing engines.
 For example, one could run AM and PM peak traffic assignments simultaneously.
 Parallel processing makes it highly attractive to have many cores as long as there is no great reduction in clock speed (dropping below 3GHz).

-For notebooks, we recommend the fastest Intel (13th and 14th generation) Core i7/i9 and Core Ultra 7/9 processors, since they have significantly longer battery life and can be nearly as fast as a desktop.
+For notebooks, we recommend the fastest Intel (14th generation) Core Ultra 7/9 processors, since they have significantly longer battery life and can be nearly as fast as a desktop.
 Like the desktops, they have both performance and efficiency cores.

 Memory